kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 #### Alpha

-##### Phase-1

-- This is MVP of cnhanges in cluster-autoscaler.
-- All of the planned code changes for Phase1- alpha will be done in cluster-autoscaler and not in k/k repository.
+- All of the planned code changes for alpha will be done in cluster-autoscaler and kubernetes/scheduler repository.
-  We plan to impelemnt changes in cluster-autoscaler so as it can consider volume limits when scaling cluster.
+- We plan to impelemnt changes in cluster-autoscaler so as it can consider volume limits when scaling cluster.

-##### Phase-2
 - Make changes in `kube-scheduler` so as it can stop scheduling of pods that require CSI volume if underlying CSI volume is not installed on the node.
 - Initial e2e tests completed and enabled.
+- All of the changes in CAS and kube-scheduler will be behind `VolumeLimitScaling` featuregate.

 <!---
 #### Beta